 Section 203 of the DGCL prohibits certain transactions between a Delaware corporation and an "interested stockholder."
 An "interested stockholder" for this purpose is a stockholder who is directly or indirectly a beneficial owner of 15% or more of the aggregate voting power of a Delaware corporation.
-This provision prohibits certain business combinations between an interested stockholder and a corporation for a period of three years after the date on which the stockholder became an interested stockholder, unless: (1) prior to the time that a stockholder became an interested stockholder, either the business combination or the transaction which resulted in the stockholder becoming an interested stockholder is approved by the corporation's board of directors, (2) the interested stockholder acquired at least 85% of the aggregate voting power of the corporation in the transaction in which the stockholder became an interested stockholder, or (3) the business combination is approved by a majority of the board of directors and the affirmative vote of the holders of 66 2/3% of the aggregate voting power not owned by the interested stockholder at or subsequent to the time that the stockholder became an interested stockholder.
+This provision prohibits certain business combinations between an interested stockholder and a corporation for a period of three years after the date on which the stockholder became an interested stockholder, unless: (1) prior to the time that a stockholder became an interested stockholder is approved by the corporation's board of directors, (2) the interested stockholder acquired at least 85% of the aggregate voting power of the corporation in the transaction in which the stockholder became an interested stockholder, or (3) the business combination is approved by a majority of the board of directors and the affirmative vote of the holders of 66 2/3% of the aggregate voting power not owned by the interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder at or subsequent to the time that the stockholder became an interested stockholder.
 FNF is subject to Section 203.